Youth Day: Turkey

-The day is celebrated in honor of the arrival of Kemal Atatürk to Samsun on May 19, 1919, when the Turkish War of Independence began.
+The day is celebrated in honor of the arrival of Atatürk to Samsun on May 19, 1919, when the Turkish War of Independence began.

-Tunisia

-Youth Day is celebrated on March 21 in Tunisia just after celebration of their independence.

-Ukraine

-Youth Day is celebrated in Ukraine on August 12.
-Before 2022 it was celebrated on the last Sunday of June.
-The date was moved in 2021 "in order to support the desire of Ukrainian youth to integrate into the European community, affirm the values of democracy and freedom, as well as taking into account the initiative of youth organizations and movements."
-August 12 is the day International Youth Day is observed.

-Venezuela

-Youth Day is celebrated on February 12.
-The holiday was created to commemorate all the teenagers above 12 years old who fought and died in the Battle of La Victoria (1812), during the Venezuelan War of Independence, on February 12, 1814.

 Yugoslavia

 Youth Day was celebrated throughout the former Yugoslavia on May 25.
 This was also a celebration of Josip Broz Tito's birthday.
 Even though Tito was born on May 7, 1892, this date was chosen in remembrance of the Operation Rösselsprung in 1944, a Nazi attempt on his life on the date of birth listed on his forged personal documents.
 In the weeks preceding the festival, youth ran a relay around the country, and on his birthday Tito was ceremonially presented with the baton.
 The baton, which had passed through all major cities, contained a symbolic birthday message, ostensibly from the youth of the whole country.

 After the breakup of Yugoslavia, Youth Day continues to be celebrated in Tito's birthplace of Kumrovec, gathering several thousand visitors annually.